 Vinicunca mountain, otherwise known as Rainbow mountain, is located in the Ausangate mountain region of Peru.
 There are several peaks but Ausangate is the highest mountain in the area, peaking at almost 21,000 ft.
 It is considered one of the most sacred mountain in Peru.

 Rainbow mountain got its name from the appearance of colorful stripes.
 Apparently this was largely undiscovered because it was frozen under a layer of ice.
 In recent years the warm weather melted the ice and presented the beautiful multi-color stripes.
 The colors come from weathering and different minerals in the soil.
-In the last couple of years, Rainbow Mountain gained international fame and started to attract an influx of visitors and trekkers.
+In the last couple of years, Rainbow Mountain gained international fame and started to attract an influx of visitors and trekkers; it has become one of the top Latin American destinations.
 Note, a similar “rainbow” mountain exists in China in the Ganxia.

 The Rainbow Mountain hike can be done in a 6 day Ausangate Trek, or a day trip from Cusco where you start at about 14,000 ft (4,326m), something that most visitors choose.